 Let’s explore the most popular solutions to the tax reform challenges.
 We’ll see why each one is ineffective.

 Under the old tax code, a car allowance was treated as taxable income.
-Under the new law, it’s still taxable income but worth less to the employee.
+Under the current IRS rules, it’s still taxable income but worth less to the employee.
 Employees can no longer deduct business mileage to offset the taxation of their vehicle allowance.
 On our 2019 Car Allowance Survey, 61% of drivers who received a car allowance reported a loss of income due to this change.